 How long should you remain gluten-free?

-- If you have Celiac Disease or wheat allergy, then you have to stay away from gluten for life.
+- If you have Celiac Disease or wheat allergy, you must stay away from gluten for life.
 (Difficult, eh?)

-- If you have an autoimmune condition, ideally you have to stop eating gluten long term.
-This is because of the association of gluten with “leaky gut”.
+- If you have an autoimmune condition, you should stop eating gluten long-term.
+This is because of the association of gluten with “leaky gut.”